Charles Cooper Penrose-Fitzgerald: Career

 On 19 March 1880 he was promoted to captain and was appointed to HMS Inconstant, flagship of the flying squadron.
 Although he wrote on the subject of sailing, he was an advocate of the complete removal of sails from naval vessels (which frequently were equipped with both engines and sails at this time).

 In 1884 he was the captain of the Royal Naval college, Greenwich.
 In 1886, he commanded HMS Bellerophon.
 He was one of the public supporters of a campaign for increased Naval funding (alongside Captain Lord Charles Beresford and Admiral Sir Geoffrey Hornby) which led to the Naval Defence Act 1889 and he continued to be involved in public debate on naval matters throughout his life.

 On 7 November 1889 he was made captain of HMS Collingwood in the Mediterranean.
 He was a proponent of Rear Admiral George Tryon's ideas that a simplified system of flag signals was needed for battle conditions.
 After Tryon's death, he distributed a pamphlet seeking to continue the campaign for their adoption.
 Tryon drowned when his flagship HMS Victoria was sunk by a collision with HMS Camperdown during fleet manoeuvres, which caused both public and naval opinion to turn against him and his ideas.
 Tryon was held responsible for the sinking and his flag system also blamed.
 Fitzgerald wrote a biography describing Tryon's achievements during his career, but these efforts rebounded to the detriment of his own career.

 He continued his writing career by contributing a biography of Admiral Rooke for From Howard to Nelson: Twelve sailors (1899) edited by John Laughton for Greenwich College.
 He became a naval aide de campe in 1892 and served on the council of the Naval Records Society.
 In January 1893 he became superintendent of Pembroke naval dockyard.
 He became a rear admiral on 20 February 1895 and from 1897 to 1899 was second-in-command of the China station.
-He was retired with the rank of vice-admiral on 28 March 1901.
+He was promoted to the rank of vice-admiral on 28 March 1901.
+Promoted to full admiral in 1905, he retired later the same year.